Addressing OTT Pitfalls: Key Strategies Telcos and MNOs Should Introduce

 Thirdly, a lot of the leading OTT providers capitalized on their existing audiences to expand their ecosystem of value-added services.
 Apple had a hefty base of die-hard brand fans, ready to explore any new service heading their way.
 Amazon had an even bigger pool of clients who could be upsold with a streaming subscription.
 These giants managed to capitalize on their existing audiences and pitch the right new offer at the right time.
 That is exactly when live-streaming content was starting to get traction.

 Finally, the rise of OTT was fueled by more large-scale changes, happening across industries.
 Cloud computing has paved a new way of delivering content and services over the Internet.
 Mobile and broadband plans have become faster and more affordable, allowing users to actually access and enjoy the content at the speed they like.
 The new fully digital business models have flourished, making consumers more comfortable and accustomed to spending their time (and money) online.
 The time consumers spend online while using communication and broadband services has been increasing at break-neck speed.
-To be precise, over the next decade, we’ll be spending online than we already do today.
+To be precise, over the next decade, we’ll be spending 63% more time online than we already do today.

 Deloitte further explains how the value chains for telecom and media companies are changing is this short video overview: